ZeusWPI/hydra/README.md

 ## Copyright

-Some images are copyright of @jelledelaender and @ccaroline.
-The icons on the main view are awesome icons by [glyphish](http://glyphish.com).
 The menu data is property of Ghent University.
 We don't guarantee the correctness or completeness of the data.